insyri/rstrafes-mod-doc-draft/rules/allowed.md

 ## No-Leave Startzone Heights
 Height advantages where one does not have to leave the startzone (E.g. Hyperspeed) are allowed.

-## Key Binding
+## Key Binding For Strafing
 A user may bind their keys and map them to a different key, this is, again, limited to one key press; one input, one output.
+Setting a chat macro is allowed.